Testosterone Profile Plus - avi

 FAQ - More Frequently Asked Questions about the Test

-1. What does the Testosterone Test Plus measure?
+1. What does the Testosterone Profile Plus measure?

-2. Who is the Testosterone Test Plus suitable for?
+2. Who is the Testosterone Profile Plus suitable for?

-The test is ideal for men who want a more comprehensive analysis of their hormone levels, especially if they have symptoms such as fatigue, low libido, or muscle loss.
+The test is suitable for men who want to check their hormone levels in detail – especially if they have symptoms such as fatigue, loss of libido, muscle loss, or mood swings.

 4.What symptoms indicate a hormonal imbalance?